 - We work with parents/carers to ensure that any transition is as smooth as possible for families and children - In collaboration with Carterhatch Infant school, we identify pupils who may need additional support to transfer successfully to the Junior School.
-Visits and transition activities are then arranged and supported by the SENDCo and learning mentor.
-These activities may include: social stories, transition books, extra visits, junior school staff visiting the infants. - Potential pupils are taken on a tour of the school, so that the environment is familiar when they join us. - Towards the end of Year 6, secondary staff visit our school, meet the pupils and we share information about pupils' specific needs. - All pupils are given the opportunity to experience taster sessions in their new secondary schools, but if a pupil has more significant needs, we will arrange extra visits for him/her. - Pupils also have the opportunity to discuss hopes and fears regarding their transition to their secondary school.
+Visits and transition activities are then arranged and supported by the SENDCo and Learning Mentor.
+These activities may include: social stories, transition books, extra visits, Junior school staff visiting the Infants etc. - Potential pupils are taken on a tour of the school, so that the environment is familiar when they join us. - Towards the end of Year 6, secondary staff visit our school, meet the pupils and we share information about pupils' specific needs - All pupils are given the opportunity to experience taster sessions in their new secondary schools, but if a pupil has more significant needs, we will arrange extra visits for him/her - Pupils also have the opportunity to discuss hopes and fears regarding their transition to their secondary school - targeted sessions are arranged as necessary for children with SEND around preparing for secondary school